Welcome to Brush Development Company

 Bridging the Gap between Research and Direct Care

-Jennifer Brush understands the particular needs of healthcare organizations and families engaged in dementia care and brings more than 20 years’ experience as both a leading researcher and direct-care coach in this complex field.
+Jennifer Brush understands the particular needs of healthcare organizations and families engaged in dementia care and brings more than 20 years’ experience as both a leading clinician and researcher in this complex field.

 Jennifer is an international speaker and recognized speech-language pathologist known for her work in the areas of memory, swallowing, and environmental interventions for people with dementia.
-She has served as the Principal Investigator on applied research grants that have examined issues pertaining to HIV/AIDS dementia, hearing impairment, dining, dysphagia, and the long-term care environment.
+She has served as the Principal Investigator on applied research grants that have examined issues pertaining to dementia, hearing impairment, dining, dysphagia, and the long-term care environment.
 Her research and consulting in the area of environmental modifications has resulted in improved functioning for people with dementia.

-Whether providing educational workshops at prestigious conferences and/or consulting with healthcare organizations including the Alzheimer’s Association International Conference, American Speech-Language Hearing Association, Baycrest Hospital, Case Western Reserve University, Cleveland Clinic, The Hulda B. and Maurice L. Rothschild Foundation, I.D.E.A.S., Inc., Kendal Northern Ohio, Montessori Australia Foundation, Northern Speech Services, and the Virginia Alzheimer's Commission, or providing direct and intimate guidance to families, Jennifer offers interactive educational presentations and coaching that help clients bridge the gap between current research findings and the care needs of people with dementia.
+Whether providing educational workshops at prestigious conferences and/or consulting with healthcare organizations including the Carolyn L. Farrell Foundation for Brain Health, Academy of Orofacial Myofunctional Therapy, American Speech-Language Hearing Association, Baycrest Hospital, Case Western Reserve University, Cleveland Clinic, The Hulda B. and Maurice L. Rothschild Foundation, I.D.E.A.S., Inc., Kendal Northern Ohio, Montessori Australia Foundation, Northern Speech Services, and the Virginia Alzheimer's Commission, or providing direct and intimate guidance to families, Jennifer offers interactive educational presentations and coaching that help clients bridge the gap between current research findings and the care needs of people with dementia.

 Helping Healthcare Organizations